amissine/shed/GDF.md

 - support for Quality Assurance (QA) of FE projects under development;
 - support for General Availability (GA) of FE products.

 All Stellar accounts with GRAT are GDF stakeholders.
+All GDF profits are to be distributed among its stakeholders.